emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 1. I'll take safer/less trafficked but hillier roads that I wouldn't take on a normal bike.
 1. It lets me get around even after a long day or after I'm tired from strength training.
 I end up riding a lot more as a result.
 1. The motor lets you make different bike fit tradeoffs (e.g., a lower saddle position than I'd generally ride which is comfier on the saddle but would be typically less comfy on my joints).[^4] Even different contact point tradeoffs such as tire choice and pressure.
-1. Your weight is distributed across all your contact points: handlebars, saddle, and pedals.
-I find that biking at a particularly chill pace on a normal bike puts less weight on my pedals and, thus, more on my handlebars and saddle.
-This can result in discomfort faster.
+1. On any bike your weight is distributed across all your contact points: handlebars, saddle, and pedals.
+E-biking can feel like biking at a chill pace on a normal bike.
+I find that this can result in discomfort faster because less weight is going into your pedals and more into your handlebars and saddle.
 1. I bought this after over a year of chronic wrist pain affecting nearly every aspect of my life, including riding.
-I've been hoping it's helped:
+Here are some ways I think the e-bike has helped:
    1. As I fatigue on longer rides (or if I'm already tired when I get on the bike) my core gives less support and I'll put more weight on my bars and thus my wrists.
 The motor helps me avoid this situation.
    1. People often torque their wrists against their bars when climbing hard hills.
 The e-bike makes hills easier and avoids this more often.
    1. Pain can have a neuroplastic component, and it's easy for me to be habitually hypervigilant about pain on the bike.
 Riding with the electric assist has perhaps shaken up my experience on a bike and given some positive feedback cycle here.